patricknaughton01/nn-fight-simulator/README.md

 ![alt Simulation](https://github.com/patricknaughton01/nn-fight-simulator/blob/master/simulation.png?raw=true "Simulation")

 # NumPy :(
-Unfortunately, I wrote this program before I knew about NumPy.
-If I ever revisit it, that will be the first thing I change to make it run faster.
+Unfortunately, I wrote this program without using NumPy: partially because I was unfamiliar with it, and partially because I wanted to understand the nn as much as possible.
+If I ever revisit this project, moving the computations over to NumPy will probably be my first step.